mpwalsh8/wpgform/readme.txt

 * __sendto__:  Notify the "sendto" email address that a form has been submitted by setting the __email__ attribute to __on__.
 This will result in an email being sent to the "sendto" letting them know a form was submitted with the URL of the form along with the date and time of submission.
 The email message will always be sent to the blog administrator via Bcc.
 * __spreadsheet__:  The full URL to the "Shared" Google Docs Spreadsheet which stores the form responses.
 You must be able to open this URL successfully from a browser for the link in the email to work properly.
 This attribute is used in conjunction with the __email__ attribute, it has no effect when the __email__ attribute is not turned __on__.
 * __unitethemehack__:  Off by default, this attribute should be enabled, `unitethemehack='on'`, when using the [Unite theme from Paralleus](http://themeforest.net/item/unite-wordpress-business-magazine-theme/90959).
 The Unite theme manipulates the submit button(s) on a page, the result of which is a button that prevents the Google form from being submitted.
 Turning this attribute on enables a hack which inserts *class="noStyle"* to all submit buttons, preventing Unite from mucking with them.
+* __validation__:  Off by default, this attribute can be enabled, `validation='on'`, to add jQuery based form validation support using the [jQuery Validate Plugin](http://bassistance.de/jquery-plugins/jquery-plugin-validation/).
+Enabling this optional attribute will allow inline checking without form submission to Google (which also does checking for required fields).
+Error messages can be styled using the *gform-error* CSS class.
+* __captcha__:  Off by default, this attribute can be enabled, `captcha='on'`, to add a simple math based [CAPTCHA](http://en.wikipedia.org/wiki/CAPTCHA) to the Google Form.
+The CAPTCHA only appears for the final submit on multi-page forms.
+The CAPTCHA error message can be styled using the *gform-error* CSS class.

-`[gform form='https://docs.google.com/spreadsheet/viewform?hl=en_US&pli=1&formkey=ABCDEFGHIJKLMNOPQRSTUVWXYZ12345678#gid=0' confirm='http://www.example.com/thankyou/' style='ajax' class='mygform' legal='off' prefix='mygform-' br='on' title='on' maph1h2='on' email='on' spreadsheet='https://docs.google.com/spreadsheet/ccc?key=0AgBHWDGsX0PUdE56R1ZldXo4a0N3VTNMNEpSemdGV3c' unitethemehack='off']`
+`[gform form='https://docs.google.com/spreadsheet/viewform?hl=en_US&pli=1&formkey=ABCDEFGHIJKLMNOPQRSTUVWXYZ12345678#gid=0' confirm='http://www.example.com/thankyou/' style='ajax' class='mygform' legal='off' prefix='mygform-' br='on' title='on' maph1h2='on' email='on' spreadsheet='https://docs.google.com/spreadsheet/ccc?key=0AgBHWDGsX0PUdE56R1ZldXo4a0N3VTNMNEpSemdGV3c' unitethemehack='off' validation='on' captcha='on']`

 == Frequently Asked Questions ==